Speakers

 Test Driven Development for Everyone

-This is a hands-on lab with limited capacity.
-“There is never enough time to do it right, but there is always enough time to do it over.” ~John W. Bergman Test Driven Development (TDD) is a powerful approach that yields better, less buggy co ...
+“There is never enough time to do it right, but there is always enough time to do it over.” ~John W. Bergman Test Driven Development (TDD) is a powerful approach that yields better, less buggy code.
+So why aren't everyone doing it?
+In this h ...

 We don’t need no (more) mock trouble

-This is a hands-on lab with limited capacity. 🧪 Do you really enjoy writing tests with mocks?
-Or maybe... ➡️ You had a bug in production even though everything was tested? ➡️ You have to change the test when you refactor? ➡️ You’re some ...
+🧪 Do you really enjoy writing tests with mocks?
+Or maybe... ➡️ You had a bug in production even though everything was tested? ➡️ You have to change the test when you refactor? ➡️ You’re sometimes lost in mock setups? ➡️ Integration with ...

 Jacqui Read